 (StatePoint) What does helping the environment have to do with veterans suffering from psychological trauma brought about by their combat experience?
 A lot, actually.

 Top Ways to Volunteer Safely at Home or in Person

 (StatePoint) Experts predict allergy season to be exceptionally severe this spring, according to the Allergy & Asthma Network.
 Rising global temperatures and a forecast of warm, dry air this spring after a winter of heavy snow could significantly increase pollen production.
 This comes after a year many people spent mostly indoors in quarantine.

 4 Ways to Prepare Your Home for Bug Season

-(StatePoint) April is Global Volunteer Month, a time to recognize the power of volunteers to tackle society’s greatest challenges.
+(StatePoint) Volunteers have the power to tackle society’s greatest challenges.